johnpaulbalagolan/lr-wiki/Proposed-Readme.md

 # Installation

-## 1. CouchDB (1.0.2)
+## 1. Install CouchDB (1.0.2)

-* Download Couchbase Single Server Community 1.1 (1.1.1 on Mac OS X), which is a binary distribution of CouchDB 1.0.2 from http://www.couchbase.com/downloads (NOTE: this is a "Previous Release") then issue the following commands:
+* Download (Mac and Windows) or Copy the Download Link (Linux) for Couchbase Single Server Community 1.1 (1.1.1 on Mac OS X), which is a binary distribution of CouchDB 1.0.2 from http://www.couchbase.com/downloads (NOTE: this is a "Previous Release").

-### Linux
+* Simply install on Mac and Windows.
+Issue commands below on Linux.

 * Remove Couchdb-bin